Abdulrahman Akkari

-Abdulrahman Akkari (born 3 March 1984) is a Syrian footballer who plays as a striker for Al-Safa in Lebanon.
+Abdulrahman Akkari (born 3 March 1984) is a Syrian former footballer who played as a striker.

+Career

 He began his career with Syrian Premier League club Al-Karamah, scoring his first competitive goal in a 2–1 win at Al-Qardaha on 25 May 2004.
 The following season, he scored a hat-trick in a 5–1 win at Al-Shorta on 21 May 2005.
 He won the Syrian Premier League championship with Al-Karamah in May 2006, having finished as runner-up in the previous two seasons.
 Akkari scored a hat-trick in the match that secured the title for his team, a 4–1 win against Al-Jehad.
 Later that year, he helped the club reach the final of the AFC Champions League for the first time.
 Al-Karamah were defeated 3–2 on aggregate in the final by Jeonbuk Hyundai Motors of the K-League.
 Akkari was dropped for the first leg of the final before coming on as a late substitute in the second leg.